 First give one or two sentences to point out what you want to provide to the reader in this section and how these material is organized.
 Then very often you want to cover the following subjects in this section.

-In this section, we elaborate the details of the implementation of the dictionary learning program.
-We will first describe the algorithm, and point out the part of program causing the most of computation – the K-SVD by analyzing the computational complexity.
-Then we will discuss in detail about how to parallelize the K-SVD.
+In this section, we elaborate the details about the implementation of the dictionary learning program.
+We will first describe the algorithm, and then point out the most time-consuming part of the program – the K-SVD by analyzing the computational complexity.
+Finally, we will discuss in detail about how to parallelize the K-SVD.

 2.1.
 Objectives and Technical Challenges